wipu/iwant/README.md

 Plese see [iwant.fluentjava.org](http://iwant.fluentjava.org) for more information.

-**NOTE** This is a clone from [sourceforge](http://iwant.sourceforge.net).
-Things don't yet work in this git clone (there are still dependencies to svn), but migration is in progress.
+**NOTE** This is a clone from [sourceforge](http://iwant.sourceforge.net), and development happens here only.
+The original svn repository exists only for historical purposes.

 ## News